tompollard/phd_thesis_markdown/README.md

 ## What else do I need to know?

 Some useful points, in a random order:
-- it's important that each chapter finishes with at least one blank line, otherwise the header of the following chapter may not be picked up.
+- each chapter must finish with at least one blank line, otherwise the header of the following chapter may not be picked up.
+- add two spaces at the end of a line to force a line break.
 - the template uses [John Macfarlane's Pandoc](http://johnmacfarlane.net/pandoc/README.html) to generate the output documents.
 Refer to this page for Markdown formatting guidelines.
 - PDFs are generated using the Latex templates in the style directory.
 Fonts etc can be changed in the tex templates.
 - To change the citation style, just overwrite ref_format.csl with the new style.
 Style files can be obtained from [citationstyles.org/](http://citationstyles.org/)

 # Contributing

-Contributions are welcomed!
-There are lots of things that could improved in the template, like:
+Contributions to the template are encouraged!
+There are lots of things that could improved, like:
 - finding a way to add short captions for the figures and tables, so that the lists of figures and tables can be automatically generated.
-- cleaning up the tex templates, which are messy at the moment.
+- cleaning up the Latex templates, which are messy at the moment.
 - improving the style of Word and Tex outputs.

 If you'd like to contribute, please fork and edit the project then send a pull request.